linrongbin16/lin.vim/README.md

 ### Requirements

-lin.vim needs at least Vim 8.1+ or Neovim 0.4.2+, Python 3.6+ (Python 2 is not supproted), Nodejs 10.12+.
+lin.vim needs at least Vim 8.1+ or Neovim 0.4.2+, Python 3.6+ (Python 2 is not supported), Nodejs 10.12+.
 Its installation has been tested on these platforms:

 - MacOS Catalina 10.15.7 with Macvim 8.2, python 3.9+, node v15.x+
 - Windows 10 with Vim 8.2, python 3.8+, node v15+